novaspivack/lace/Rule_Explanation_Realm_of_Lace_Betweenness_Dragons.md

 - These are likely sweet spots for the rule's intended dynamics

 ### The "Dragons" Effect
-The name "Amazing_Dragons_Wow" likely refers to the emergent patterns this specific parameter set creates:
+The name "Amazing_Dragons_Wow" refers to the emergent patterns this specific parameter set creates:
-- The betweenness-based eligibility creates branching, fractal-like growth
+- The betweenness-based eligibility creates branching, fractal-like growth with long "dragon" patterns
 - The degree constraints (death at 1 and 7, life at 2, 4, 8) create structured, dragon-like shapes
 - The difference between birth (1.4-7.0) and survival (0.9-2.6) ranges creates expanding "heads" with stable "bodies"